Regularity results for classes of Hilbert C*-modules with respect to special bounded modular functionals: Introduction

+This shows that the arguments given by V.~M.~Manuilov in Lemma 11 and Corollary 12 of \cite{M} need a thorough revision.
+The example can be repeated for any compact Hausdorff space $X$ and the injective envelope $I(C(X))$, cf.~\cite{Gonshor}, as well for any Hilbert $A$-module $M$ and its $A$-dual Banach $A$-module $N=M'$ over monotone complete C*-algebras $A$, cf.~\cite{Hamana92}. } \end{ex}

 The question of non-trivial modular extensions of the zero functional on the named class of pairs of Hilbert C*-modules is closely related to the problem, whether there are Hilbert C*-modules and bounded C*-linear operators between them, the kernels of which are not biorthogonally complemented, or not.
-The latter question was answered by J.~Kaad and M.~Skeide in \cite{KS} in 2021 giving a class of examples with this new phenomenon.
+The latter question was investigated by J.~Kaad and M.~Skeide in \cite{KS} in 2021 giving a class of examples with this new phenomenon.
+Also, V.~M.~Manuilov considered this circle of problems in \cite{M}.
 Therefore, we cannot hope simply to extend our understanding of the Hilbert space situation and of the maximal norm-closed ideal type examples to, for example, all Hilbert C*-modules over monotone complete C*-algebras.
 We need a separate investigation which is done for Hilbert C*-modules over W*-algebras, over monotone complete C*-algebras and over compact C*-algebras in the present paper.
-By the way, we find a correct proof of \cite[Lemma 2.4]{F_2002} in the monotone complete and compact C*-case, but not in the general C*-case.
+By the way, we find a correct proof of \cite[Lemma 2.4]{F_2002} in the monotone complete and compact C*-case, but disproved it for certain C*-algebras, cf.~\cite{KS}.
 Generally speaking, for these classes of Hilbert C*-modules the discussed situation is pretty much similar to that one of the class of Hilbert spaces.
+In the present paper we do not cite any fact from \cite{F_2002} to avoid any influence from the unproven \cite[Lemma 2.4]{F_2002} on the present explanations.